openflighthpc/flight-metal-server/README.md

 ### Manual installation

-Start by cloning the repo, adding the binaries to your path, and install the gems
+Start by cloning the repo, adding the binaries to your path, and install the gems.
+This guide assumes the `bin` directory is on your `PATH`.
+If you prefer not to modify your `PATH`, then some of the commands need to be prefixed with `/path/to/app/bin`.

 ```
 git clone https://github.com/openflighthpc/metal-server